 << click for a description of the typical activities and work performed

-over 175 incidents involving consumer products and industrial and commercial equipment have been investigated and reconstructed as part of the forensic engineering work during the last 30 years
+over 190 incidents involving consumer products and industrial and commercial equipment have been investigated, analyzed and reconstructed as part of the forensic engineering work during over the last 30 years

 << click for examples of many types of Equipment analyzed